 Chitwa Chitwa offers 6 luxury suites and the more exclusive Chitwa House (two suites, 4 guests).
 They also offer a family suite which is ideal for families or friends travelling together as it consists of two inter-leading ensuite rooms joined by a living area.
 All suites are extremely spacious and all have a private deck complete with outdoor lounge and/or chairs that look over their large watering hole.
 Oh yeah and a private plunge pool!
 They also come equipped with a King bed, bath tub, indoor and outdoor shower, fireplace, minibar, fan, tea and coffee station, lounges, table and of course air conditioning.
 The mini bar had a good selection of drinks as well as complimentary chocolate bars and pringles!

 All the rooms are a little different and I am pretty sure we got one of the larger rooms given we were travelling with a baby.
-Our room definitely had a ‘wow’ factor to it – I am pretty sure it’s the largest room we’ve stayed in at a safari lodge so far!
+Our room definitely had a ‘wow’ factor to it – it’s up there with one of the largest rooms we’ve stayed in at a safari lodge so far!
 We also love having a fireplace but even though we stayed in Winter (August), it was never cold enough to warrant having it on.
-While we loved our room, the one thing that I didn’t like was the fact it was quite dark – though we had lots of windows/doors looking outside, it was still a bit too dark for my liking in the day.
-It didn’t bother me though as I spent most of my time out on our huge deck, which had a sizable area and lounge undercover so was very comfortable!

 The lodge